SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/searchengine/se-select.md

 This is the basic variant of `addCriteria()` and it's often used when you need only 1 condition.
 It compares `field` to `value` using the operator.

 **Comparison operators** are listed in the reference section at the end of this page.
-Remember that the operator and value must correspond to an be appropriate for the field type.
+Remember that the operator and value must correspond to and be appropriate for the field type.

 If the comparison evaluates to **true** and there are no other criteria or restrictions, the row is added to the search result.
 In other words, you restrict the inclusion of a row based on a field.